cern-cta/CTA/tapeserver/cta-taped.1cta.md

 -l, \--log-to-file *log_file*

-:   Log to a file instead of using syslog.
+:   Log to a file instead of stdout.

 -o, \--log-format *format*